Surfaces and other Peano Continua with no Generic Chains: Introduction

 A one-dimensional Peano continuum with no locally separating points is either the Menger curve or has a nonempty open connected subset homeomorphic to an open subset of the Sierpi\'{n}ski carpet (see \cite{MR1314981}*{Lemma 1.1}).
 Therefore \begin{corollary} One-dimensional Peano continua without locally separating points do not have a generic chain. \end{corollary}

 We prove in \Cref{thm:local-transitive} that a sufficient condition for minimality of the action $\Homeo(X) \acts \chains(X)$, when $X$ is a Peano continuum without locally separating points, is for $X$ to be \emph{strongly locally homogeneous}, see \Cref{sec:Minimal_spaces_of_chains_and_dynamical_consequences} for the definition.
-For example, all closed manifolds are strongly locally homogeneous.
+For example, all closed manifolds of dimension at least $2$ are strongly locally homogeneous.
 Since these spaces are in particular homogeneous, they have no generic chain, by \Cref{cor:homo-chains}, except possibly if they are the sphere or the real projective plane.
 Therefore: \begin{corollary} If $X$ is a strongly locally homogeneous Peano continuum which is not the circle, the sphere, or the real projective plane, then $\Homeo(X)$ does not have the generic point property.
-In particular, its universal minimal flow is not metrizable. \end{corollary}
+In particular, its universal minimal flow is not metrizable and has no comeager orbit. \end{corollary}

 Among other examples of spaces which fit the hypotheses of \Cref{corollary:no_gpp} are the Menger curve, the universal $k$-dimensional compactum $\mu^k$, and any compact connected $\mu^k$-manifold, for $k\ge 1$ (see \cite{MR0920964}*{Theorem 3.2.2}).